pmclanahan/heroku-buildpack-python-peep/Readme.md

 # Heroku buildpack: Python

+## DEPRECATED

+The [official heroku python buildpack](https://github.com/heroku/heroku-buildpack-python) has pip 8 included by default.
+[You should use it an the new requirements file with hashes format](https://github.com/erikrose/peep/wiki/UpgradeToPip8).

 ![python-banner](https://cloud.githubusercontent.com/assets/51578/8914205/ecf2047c-346b-11e5-98c5-42547f9f4410.jpg)

 This is a fork of the [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/) and [peep](https://github.com/erikrose/peep).